wirt-ee/wirt-ee.github.io/docs/reports/storage/gpfs/index.md

     RDMA on:   write 1670 MB/s, read 1800 MB/s
     RDMA off:  write  247 MB/s, read  542 MB/s

-The estate's InfiniBand was not decoration; it was a 3–6× multiplier, and the health check that proves verbs still work belongs in node verification:
+The environment's InfiniBand was not decoration; it was a 3–6× multiplier, and the health check that proves verbs still work belongs in node verification:

     /usr/lpp/mmfs/bin/mmfsadm test verbs conn